 - Have you ever thought about these issues?

 I’ll give you an example – never, at any time in the team environment, is it acceptable for a team member to swear at other team members, coaches, opponents, umpires, or fans.
 Period.
 This is simply not an appropriate choice, ever.
-There WILL be a consequence for that action.
-Always.
 No exceptions.

-This is an example of a non-negotiable, a principle that never changes.
+This is an example of a non-negotiable, a standard that never changes.

 So think about it for a second.